noaHson86/signature-plugin/README.md

 `timeHeaderName`: if set, creates an [time.RFC3339Nano](https://pkg.go.dev/time#pkg-constants) timestamp(UTC forced), will be part of signature and construct. can be omitted.

+`pathRegex`: this will exclude matching paths to be processed by the plugin. you may use it for path with regular big uploads or smth.

+`additionalHeaders`: you can use this to add more headers to the request, which can also be included into `reqiredHeaders` or `optionalHeaders`. can be omitted.

 `requiredHeaders`: if set, it will fail with `errorStatus`-Code and error message if allowed by `errorMessage`. can be omitted.